MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/error-add-user-to-security-permissions.md

 This article describes an issue that occurs when you reach the maximum size of the access control list.

-_Original product version:_ &nbsp;Windows 10 – all editions, Windows Server 2012 R2
+_Applies to:_ &nbsp; Windows 10 – all editions, Windows Server 2012 R2
 _Original KB number:_ &nbsp;166348

 ## Symptoms